rudrakaiser/rudrakaiser/README.md

 Bannar
 ![Frontend Developer](assets/bannar.png)
 -->
-- ➤ I believe that every line of code tells a story.
-- ➤ My journey in programming is driven by a blend of creativity and logic, where I transform my ideas into reality.

 - 👤 I'm a Competitive Programmer and Problem Solver passionate about algorithms, data structures, and optimization.
 I love tackling coding challenges and refining my problem-solving skills.
+- I believe that every line of code tells a story.
+And my journey in programming is driven by a blend of creativity and logic, where I transform my ideas into reality.
-Currently, I'm pursuing my <b>Bachelor's degree</b> in
-<b>Computer Science & Engineering</b> at <b>Premier University</b>.
+- - Currently, I'm pursuing my <b>Bachelor's degree</b> in <b>Computer Science & Engineering</b> at <b>Premier University</b>.

 <!-- <a href="#"><img src="assets/code.gif" alt='CODE'/></a> -->